 Why should someone get hearing aids?

-What problems do hearing aids solve?
+What do hearing aids do?

 Getting your new hearing aids